For information on the game mechanics, rank, associated modifiers, etc., please refer to the Game Guide.

-- The defeated Opal loses rank once the challenge match ends; the next Standings update will reflect their rank according to their WoL record.
+- The defeated Opal loses the title once the challenge match ends; the next Standings update will reflect their rank according to their Win record.

-- The new Opal will have, from the challenge date, one week's (7 days) grace period where he or she will have the opportunity to carry the Opal challenge free without having to accept challenges.
+- The new Opal will have, from the challenge date, a seven (7) day grace period where the holder does not have to accept a challenge.
 During this grace period, the new Opal may waive that grace period and accept a challenge should a valid challenge be issued to them.

-- Once the seven (7) day grace period has passed, the Opal must accept the first valid challenge provided to them.
+- Once the seven (7) day grace period has passed, the Opal must accept the first valid challenge issued to them.

-- Day 1 of the seven- or thirty-day grace period begins at midnight the day after challenge began.
-A challenge is considered to begin at the time announced on the message boards.
-If a challenge was announced on the boards to begin at 9:00 pm ET but does not actually begin until 1:00 am the following day, 9:00 pm ET is still considered the start time.
+A challenge is considered to begin at the day and time listed on the message boards.
+If a challenge was scheduled to begin at 11:45 pm EST but does not actually begin until 12:01am EST the following day, 11:45pm EST is still considered the start time.

 Example 1: A challenge begins at 9:00 pm EST on January 2.
 The Emerald wins and enters into 7-day grace.
 The grace period begins at 12:00 am on January 3 and ends one second after 12:00 am January 10th, 2014.

 Example 2:A challenge begins at 9:00 pm EST on January 2.
 The Opal wins and enters into 30-day grace.
 The grace period begins at 12:00 am ET on January 3 and ends one second after 12:00am EST on February 2.

 Players may not have more than one (1) character participate in tournaments (e.g. Diamond Quest, Opal Tournament, Slugfest, Megabrawl, etc.).